For thyroid surgery: new monopolar electrode patented at Chuvash State University

-In September, the Chuvash State University named after I. N. Ulyanov (ChSU) patented a monopolar electrode for operations on the thyroid and parathyroid glands, the university's press service reported.
+In September, the Chuvash State University named after I. N. Ulyanov (ChSU) patented a monopolar electrode for operations on the thyroid and parathyroid glands.
+This was reported in the press service of the university.

-The new development is aimed at improving the efficiency and safety of minimally invasive surgical interventions.
+The new development aims to improve the efficiency and safety of minimally invasive surgical interventions.

 A monopolar electrode is used in surgery for coagulation and dissection of tissues due to high-frequency current.
 The new technology reduces the power of thermal exposure during surgery.
 This reduces the risk of burning surrounding tissues, especially blood vessels and nerves.